 Setting up a Miller Trust is a complicated process and the purpose of such a trust is to ensure that an applicant can meet the income requirements to receive Medicaid in Arizona, also known as ALTCS.
-We highly recommend consulting one of our Elder Law or Estate Planning attorneys here in Phoenix so that you do not violate any of Medicaid’s rules.
+We highly recommend consulting one of our experienced attorneys here in Arizona so that you do not violate any of Medicaid’s rules.
 To learn more about what rules apply to medicaid, check out our ALTCS Eligibility page.

 A Miller Trust is the most common way of solving the problem of exceeding the income limit for ALTCS.
 This trust goes by several other names, but ALTCS officially recognizes a Miller Trust Account as an Income Only Trust.